 After a hospital stay, it is common for patients to require additional care before they are able to return to their normal, everyday lives.
 As we age, it becomes even more common for some form of continued medical care and rehabilitation to be needed before a patient can safety return home after leaving the hospital.

 With the senior population in the United States expected to hit 20% of the total population by 2030, the need for this type of intermediate, post-acute care continues to rise.
 The World Health Organization predicts that an increase in sedentary lifestyle and the rise in cases of chronic diseases are also contributing to the rising need for care.
 Thankfully, there are now excellent care options available for seniors who require assistance while recovering from a long illness, an injury or surgery.
 When considering these options, it is important to understand what options exist, how to access this type of care, what is involved in recovery care and how to find the right fit for different circumstances.

 If a facility is designated as a long-term care facility, that means it provides services, both personal care and medical services, to people who are no longer able to live independently.
 One of the services provided at a long-term care facility is skilled nursing care.
 So, what does skilled nursing mean?
 Skilled nursing care is able to be effectively and safely performed by, or under the supervision of, medical professionals.
-It is a type of health care given when you require specialized nursing care and you need professionals to both observe and evaluate your condition.
-For example, at Charlton Place Rehabilitation and Health Care Center, services are offered such as dementia management, stroke rehabilitation, post-surgical treatment and physical, occupational and speech therapy.
+It is a type of health care given when a senior requires specialized nursing care and needs professionals to both observe and evaluate their condition.
+Skilled nursing care includes services such as dementia management, stroke rehabilitation, post-surgical treatment, and physical, occupational and speech therapy.
 Often, long-term care facilities are referred to as skilled nursing facilities or SNFs.

 There are four types of long-term care facilities designed to provide care for seniors.
 They are: